pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 building pwsafe for just yourself, see that the architecture in Product Menu => Destination matches your Mac's architecture.
 By default, the Project file is set-up so that "pwsafe-debug" will build for your Mac's architecture and "pwsafe" will build a universal binary.
 (Provided wxWidgets was built that way.
 See above.)
+To build a single architecture release, go to the project level build settings and change "**Build active architecture only**" to "yes".

 At this point, just hitting Cmd-B or selecting Product => Build from the menu will build the chosen pwsafe configuration.